 Why is that a problem?
 Anyone who sees “Linksys” or “NETGEAR” will know that someone owns one of these routers.
-You can easily search the internet for the default SSID and login pair and use that information to access that router and get the network’s login credentials.
+With this information, hackers can launch an attack tailored to your router, break into your network, and steal your data.

-Generally, you should always change the network name to something other than the default.
-You can rename it to anything, whether it’s something simple or a label just to annoy your neighbors.
+Generally, you’re encouraged to change the default SSID during the setup.
+If you disable Smart Connect (band steering), you create a new SSID for each band.
+You can rename them to anything, whether it’s something simple or a label just to annoy your neighbors.
 Have fun or be practical—it’s all up to you.

-You can change the SSID through the mobile app provided by the manufacturer or by using the web interface.
-The following instructions use a Linksys router as an example.
+If you never changed the SSID, you can do so through the mobile app provided by the manufacturer or by using the web interface.
+The following instructions use the TP-Link Archer AXE75 router as an example.

-Step 2: Open a browser and type in your router’s IP address (or LinksysSmartWiFi.com).
+Step 2: Open a browser and type in tplinkwifi.net.

-Step 3: Select Wi-Fi Settings listed on the left.
+Step 3: Select Wireless listed on the left.